ShilpaPBhat/Panel-Data-Analysis/README.md

 You can have a look at complete code and report [here](https://github.com/ShilpaPBhat/Panel-Data-Analysis/tree/master/code_report)

 ## Result
 Fixed effect model with entity and time fixed effect is our best model.
-From our analysis and the data given we can infer that drunk driving laws may have impact on vehicle fatalities but we cannot clearly conclude
+From our analysis and the data given we can infer that drunk driving laws may have impact on vehicle fatalities but we cannot clearly conclude.